sp-sgomattam/siphox-statistics/README.md

-# ussl-daily-stats
+# SIPHOX STATISTICS

 # Overveiew
-This repo calculates SiPhox <> SPOT <> USSL Processing Times and has functionality for data cleaning, transformation, and sending the results via Slack and email.
+This repo calculates SiPhox processing statistics of multiple mediums and timeframes.
+Contact sp-sgomattam with questions/comments/concerns.

 ## Prerequisites
 - Python 3.10 or later